JereKuusela/valheim-expand_world_data/examples/st_custom_altar.md

   - override_amount, -1
 ```

-Then add the location:
+## Then add the location

-1. Open `expand_locations.yaml` and copy paste the existing `Eikthyrnir` entry:
+1. Open `expand_locations.yaml` and copy paste the existing `Eikthyrnir` entry.
+2. Add `data: altar_wolf` to the entry.
+3. `locations_add Eikthyrnir:Wolf start force` to spawn the location.
+4. `find Eikthyrnir:Wolf` to find the location.

 ```yaml
 # New location variant.
 - prefab: Eikthyrnir:Wolf